local-ch/lhs/README.md

 ## Collections: Offset / Limit / Pagination

 You can paginate by passing offset, and limit params.
-They will be forwarded to the backend.
+They will be forwarded to the service.

 ```ruby
 data = Feedback.where(limit: 50)